 Do-not-resuscitate orders are intended primarily for medical personnel, but what happens when a cardiac emergency occurs outside the hospital?
-Can a bystander perform CPR or defibrillate a patient with a DNR bracelet?
+Can a bystander perform cardiopulmonary resuscitation (CPR) or defibrillate a patient with a DNR bracelet?

 Respecting the wishes of the patient is always recommended.
 However, if you encounter someone with a DNR and you nevertheless take steps to save their life, you should be protected by your state’s Good Samaritan Law.
 Every state has some form of Good Samaritan Law, which is designed to protect untrained laypersons who provide lifesaving assistance in good faith, regardless of the outcome.